The plans below show the layout of a university sports centre now, and how it will look after redevelopment.

 ✍️ Want to check your own essay?Try for free →

-The two plans illustrate the current layout of a university
+The two plants illustrate the layout of a university sports

 centre